Anniepoo/identity/README.md

 An identity management system for SWI-Prolog.

+# Release 0.2.2

+This release has all basic functionality working.

+Testing has been minimal, but if you're adventurous, this is now the reasonable way to make a login and registration system in SWI-Prolog.

 # What it is

 Almost every web application has the notion of a user, with an account,